HydrMhmad731/Data-Sience-Project/README.md

 # Al Mayadeen Web Scraping
 This project is a web scraper designed to extract and save articles from the Al Mayadeen website.
-It processes sitemaps to gather URLs for individual articles, scrapes content such as titles, keywords, and full text, and saves the results in organized JSON files.
+It processes sitemaps to gather URLs for individual articles, scrapes content such as titles, postid, keywords, dates/times of publication and modification, description, full text... and saves the results in organized JSON files.

 ## Features
 - **Scrapes Metadata:** Extracts information like URLs, post IDs, titles, keywords, thumbnails, publication dates, last updated dates, authors, video durations, word counts, languages, descriptions, and article classes.